 That burning sensation in your chest might not just be the result of the nachos you had for dinner last night.
 Acid reflux can be a sign your heart isn't working properly and should be addressed by a pro.
 Even if it's not a symptom of heart disease, acid reflux can increase your risk of esophageal cancer, so it's important to make sure you get it treated in an expeditious manner.

-Whether we’re figuring out the latest software update on our phones or trying to make sense of the current political climate, a little confusion is nothing new.
-However, feeling seriously confused—like can't find your house on your block confused—can be a serious sign your heart isn't fulfilling its obligations.
+The political climate, the plot of Godzilla, the latest software update on your phone—a little confusion is nothing new.
+However, feeling seriously confused—like, can't find your house on your block confused—can be a serious sign your heart isn't fulfilling its obligations.
 When your heart isn't working effectively, it limits the amount of oxygenated blood getting to your brain, making you more likely to get confused easily.

 You Can't Shake a Cough